 The DSL is required to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all conferences, core groups or meetings where it concerns a child/young person at our school and to contribute to multi-agency discussions and assessments to safeguard and promote a child's welfare.
+During term time, the DSL and/or a deputy should always be available during school hours for staff to discuss any safeguarding concerns.
+The DSL will make arrangements for adequate and appropriate cover for any out of hours/out of term time activities.

-The Safeguarding Group at Pield Heath will meet regularly to discuss safeguarding across the school and to ensure that Pield Heath is meeting the expectations of the Ofsted Inspection process regarding Safeguarding.
-This includes evidence to support that:-
+The Safeguarding Team at Pield Heath will meet regularly to discuss safeguarding across the school and to ensure that Pield Heath is meeting the expectations of the Ofsted Inspection process regarding Safeguarding.
+This includes evidence to support that:

-- Children and learners are being protected from harm and feel safe. - Children know how to raise issues/worries and understand the process for doing so. - Adults who work with them are able to give a strong and proactive response to any concerns raised with them. - Adults also know and understand the indicators that may suggest a child/young person is suffering or at risk of abuse, neglect or harm. - Adults take appropriate action in line with local procedures and statutory guidance.
+- Children and learners are being protected from harm and feel safe. - o Children know how to raise issues/worries and understand the process for doing so. - Adults who work with them are able to give a strong and proactive response to any concerns raised with them. - Adults also know and understand the indicators that may suggest a child/young person is suffering or at risk of abuse, neglect or harm. - Adults take appropriate action in line with local procedures and statutory guidance.